 Having proven their combined talents and capabilities in rebuilding a small family dairy farm, and learning even more in the process, they were ready for a new challenge.
 This started with looking at farms mainly in Minnesota, that needed some TLC.
 A visit to Shirley’s sister in La Crosse, WI; found that right new farm in a small valley in Black River Falls, Wisconsin.
 The setting was beautiful, but the farm needed a lot of work.
 They knew they could handle it; and they have, by every measure of success.

 In 1989 Jerry and Shirley started looking into Organic Dairying.
-At that time this was in the very beginning stages, no guarantee it would fly; but by 1991 there was an opportunity to start shipping organic milk, they jumped on the band wagon.
-In 1993 they were able to attend an OCIA conference, (one of the 1st organic certification agencies) in Colorado and Jerry was able to help first hand in having a say in the organic certification rules.
+At that time this was in the very beginning stages, with no guarantee it would fly; but by 1991 there was an opportunity to start shipping organic milk, and they jumped on the bandwagon.
+In 1993 they were able to attend an OCIA conference, (one of the 1st organic certification agencies) in Colorado and Jerry was able to help firsthand in having a say in the organic certification rules.

 In 2004, another switch was made from a Holstein herd to a Milking Shorthorn herd.
-With a grazing-focus, the Milking Shorthorn’s seem to thrive on that; also, the calving ease is a great asset.
+With a grazing focus, the Milking Shorthorns seems to thrive on that; also, the calving ease is a great asset.
 They do love their Shorties, and they are so pretty to look at out in the pastures.
 With the look at A2A2 milk by the Milking Shorthorn Society, they are excited about the possibilities.

 Recently; son Brandon planted over 1,000 trees of various types, along with apple and nut trees along the pasture fences.
 This in the future will provide shade for the animals and a habitat for the wildlife.